diasraphael/guide/CS/web/js/javascript.md

 5. heap is where the objects are stored.
 6. code is parsed and then it is compiled and then it is executed.execution happens in call stack.
    ![js runtime image](./images/jsruntime.png)
+7. execution context: global execution context is created. javascript is executed in the execution context.first top level code will be declared eg: variable declaration, functions.after that execution of functions and callback are excuted when event loop tells which one to execute.
+8. there are global scope, function scope, block scope.

 #### compilation vs Interpretation